 Deacon Sarah Whitehead Anderson has been involved in a variety of ministries within the parish including the Outreach Committee, Children’s Ministry, Catechesis, and the Prayer Ministry.
 She has held various positions in the Diocese of the Rocky Mountains including the Diocesan Leadership Council, Clergy Credentialing, the College of Deacons, and as a delegate to the ACNA Provincial Council.
 Sarah and her husband David have served as short term missionaries through SAMS (Society of Anglican Missionaries and Senders) in Rwanda and Southeast Asia.
 Sarah received a Bachelor of Education from Harris-Stowe State University and a Master of Education from Lindenwood University.
 Deacon Sarah was ordained in May 2014.
 She enjoys international travel, camping in a pop-up tent trailer, and fishing for trout and small mouth bass.
 She and David have four grown sons, three daughters-in-law, and three grandchildren.

-Luke Davis was ordained to the diaconate in December 2020.
+Luke Davis was ordained as an ACNA priest on June 2021.
 Presently, he serves as Bible department chairman at Westminster Christian Academy in St. Louis, where he teaches ethics and church history classes.
 Luke has previously served in Christian schools in Louisiana, Virginia, and Florida, and pastored a Presbyterian church in North Carolina.
 An avid reader and writer, Luke has authored books in the Cameron Ballack Mysteries and the Merivalkan Chronicles, as well as Tough Issues, True Hope: A Concise Journey Through Christian Ethics.
 With a deep passion for historic worship and communicating the Gospel clearly, he has also penned lyrics to over fifty new hymns and ordinarily blogs at For Grace and Kingdom.
 Luke lives with his wife Christi and their family in St. Charles, Missouri, where he enjoys Christi’s excellent lasagna, watching British television, playing with their dog Gretel, and following his favorite soccer teams Swansea City AFC and Rangers FC.

 Deacon Nancy McCue has been involved in prayer ministry in addition to her work with children and outreach in the parish.
 Nancy’s early career was teaching Social Studies and English to Middle and Secondary students.
 She earned both her Bachelor of Education and her Master of Education degrees from the University of Missouri-Columbia.
 Deacon Nancy was ordained in 2005.
 She raised two children who are now adults with six grandchildren and two great grandchildren.
 Presently she serves as Central Missouri Area Coordinator for Center for Women’s Ministries (CWM), a no-cost, faith-based, non-denominational para-professional counseling ministry.
 Nancy’s deep desire is to see the body of Christ healed and functioning so that they may serve others.
 Nancy’s passion is for prayer which she sees as the foundation of all ministry.
 Deacon Nancy also served for almost three years as a missionary to Rwanda in the Anglican Diocese of Kibungo as the HIV/AIDS Program Coordinator, and she was a very active member of that community.